How To Set Up Apache and PHP from Homebrew on macOS

 This loads the PHP module.
 There is some additional configuration required.
 Let’s add further PHP configuration in a separate file in the

-extra directory, just like with the virtual hosts configuration.
+extra directory, just like Apache does for the virtual hosts configuration by default.
 We need to include it explicitly from the main configuration file, so find the section with

 Include directives and add this after the last one: